-Despite many reports on successful vitrification of mammalian embryos, the rate of development of interest in the culture and transfer of human embryos at the blastocyst stage has been spurred by the availability of a newer culture medium formulation than better support the nutritional requirements of the developing embryo.
+Despite many reports on successful vitrification of mammalian embryos, the rate of development of vitrified- warmed embryos is still lower than that of non-vitrified embryos [5, 6].
+On the other hand, interest in the culture and transfer of human embryos at the blastocyst stage has been spurred by the availability of a newer culture medium formulation than better support the nutritional requirements of the developing embryo.
 Data supporting a vital role for growth factors during early embryonic development have been steadily accumulating [7, 8].
 Among the growth factors, epidermal growth factor (EGF) stimulates cellular proliferation and differentiation [9], enhances maturation of cytoplasm in immature oocytes of mice [10] and human [11].
 Trials with growth factor supplementation of human embryo culture medium have been very limited but appear quite promising [12].